RE in Northern Ireland

 Religious Education in Northern Ireland

-Northern Ireland, which is part of the United Kingdom, has a relatively small population of about 1.8 million people.
-Following almost 30 years of civil unrest and violence, usually referred to as “the Troubles”, the region is now enjoying relative peace.
-The 1998 Belfast (Good Friday) Agreement established a power-sharing devolved government (the Northern Ireland Assembly) representing both sides of the cultural, political and religious divide, though this has sometimes been an uneasy arrangement – for example when relationships broke down in 2017 it was three years before a functioning Assembly was re-established.
-One significant factor in this situation relates to the decision of the UK overall, by a small majority, to leave the European Union (“Brexit”); a majority of Northern Ireland voters opted to remain in the EU and there are significant concerns about how these changes are affecting Northern Ireland’s land border and general relationships with the Republic of Ireland.
+Northern Ireland, which is part of the United Kingdom, has a relatively small population of about 1.9 million people.
+Following almost 30 years of civil unrest and violence, usually referred to as “The Troubles”, the region is now enjoying relative peace.
+The 1998 Belfast (Good Friday) Agreement established a power-sharing devolved government (the Northern Ireland Assembly) representing both sides of the cultural, political and religious divide, though this has sometimes been an uneasy arrangement.
+In 2017, for example, relationships between two of the political parties broke down and a functioning Assembly was not re-established until 2020; two years later there was a further breakdown, and the region had no active government again until February 2024.
+One significant factor in this situation relates to the decision of the UK overall, by a small majority, to leave the European Union (“Brexit”); a majority of Northern Ireland voters opted to remain in the EU and there continue to be significant concerns about how these changes impact on Northern Ireland’s land border and general relationships with the Republic of Ireland.
 This is important for a small region like Northern Ireland, which is socially, culturally and educationally dependent on both east-west relationships (with Britain) and north-south relationships (with the Republic of Ireland).

 While a majority of people in Northern Ireland still identify with the religious/cultural labels of Protestant and Catholic (whether or not they are religious), there has been a steady growth in the presence and visibility of people from other faiths, cultures and ethnic groups, especially since the end of the Troubles.
 Northern Ireland remains a divided society in many ways, but it is now also increasingly diverse.
 The impact of secularization, accelerated in some communities by revelations about the clerical abuse of children, has also led to a growth in the numbers of those who could be described as ‘religiously unattached’.
-In the 2011 Northern Ireland Census about ten percent of the population described themselves as having “no religion”.
+In the 2021 Northern Ireland Census over seventeen percent of the population described themselves as having “no religion”.

 The Core Syllabus for RE